lest-xu/bucs601term/README.md

 ### Prerequisites

-- Node.js installed on your machine.
-You can download and install Node.js from [here](https://nodejs.org/en/download).
+- Node.tsx installed on your machine.
+You can download and install Node.tsx from [here](https://nodejs.org/en/download).

 ### Installation